VolodyaVechirko/KMP-with-skie/README.md

+# KMP project with SKIE

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android and iOS.

 * `/shared` is common Kotlin code that will be shared between all targets in the project.
   The most important subfolder is `commonMain`.